Building a Team for Church Planting

 Defining and Unifying the Vision

 A team cannot be built without a shared, compelling vision.
-The church planter must clearly articulate why this new church must exist, what it will look like, and who it intends to reach, grounding the vision firmly in Scripture.
+The church planter must clearly articulate why this new church must exist, what it will look like, and who it intends to reach.
+This clarity prevents drift and provides a measurable goal.

 Recruitment Strategy: Circles of Trust

-The initial Core Team should be recruited from the planter's closest circles of trust-people who already know the planter's character, have seen their gifting, and are fully committed to the planter's call, sometimes even relocating to join the mission.
+The initial Core Team should be recruited from the planter's closest circles of trust—people who already know the planter's character, have seen their gifting, and are fully committed to the planter's call.
+Begin with close friends, family, or disciples from previous ministries.
+These individuals provide the relational ballast needed to stabilize the new work.

 Cultivating a Culture of Spiritual Health

 Church planting is an intense, spiritually taxing journey; therefore, the core team must aggressively prioritize collective and personal spiritual health.
-The relentless demands of the "doing" (planning, organizing, gathering) must never overshadow the foundational importance of "being" (abiding in Christ).
+To ensure longevity, establish core rhythms of corporate prayer, discipleship, and Sabbath rest as non-negotiable team values.

 The Importance of Covenant and Accountability

-A Core Team functions best when its members operate under a formal Covenant-a written agreement outlining mutual commitments, shared values, conflict resolution processes, and expected standards of character and work ethic.
+A Core Team functions best when its members operate under a formal Covenant—a written agreement outlining mutual commitments, shared values, and conflict resolution processes.
+Crucially, the covenant must clearly define accountability structures, including spiritual oversight, peer accountability, and a clear conflict resolution process rooted in Matthew 18 principles.

 Developing and Empowering New Leaders